-- Q. One of my vendors told me her company is hiring entry level employees and my recent college grad is looking for a job.
-What is considered appropriate in this case? - A. You can ask your vendor who your grad should contact.
-Your son or daughter can then reference how he/she found out about the job.
+- Q. One of my vendors told me her company is hiring entry level employees and my daughter, a recent college graduate, is looking for a job.
+What is considered appropriate in this case? - A. You can ask your vendor who your daughter should contact.
+She can then reference how she found out about the job.
 But that's the extent of it.
-You and your son or daughter have no right to expect, and the vendor cannot offer or extend preferential treatment.
+You and your daughter have no right to expect, and the vendor cannot offer or extend, preferential treatment.

-GIFTS/HOSPITALITY/ENTERTAINMENT
+GIFTS / HOSPITALITY / ENTERTAINMENT